Passive reconnaissance

 The Patrician’s directive was unambiguous: assess the security of the Unseen University Power & Light Co. without causing a flicker in the city’s lights.
 This eliminated the standard pentester’s handbook.
 One could not simply rattle doors.
 One had to learn the art of listening.

 This is an account of a practical reconnaissance against the UU P&L simulator.
 It is not a textbook recitation.
-It is a record of expectation, anomaly, and adaptation—the very essence of the work.
+It is a record of expectation, anomaly, and adaptation: the very essence of the work.

 The hypothesis and the setup

-$ ip addr show | grep -A 3 "lo:"
+$ ip link show | grep br-

-$ sudo tcpdump -i lo -w uupnl_initial_capture.pcap
+$ sudo tcpdump -i br-ics_dmz -w uupnl_dmz_capture.pcap

-tcpdump: listening on lo, link-type EN10MB (Ethernet), snapshot length 262144 bytes
+tcpdump: listening on br-ics_dmz, link-type EN10MB, snapshot length 262144 bytes

-^C9494 packets captured
+^C6841 packets captured

 Silence in expected places